JoHaHu/MolSim/submission/worksheet5/report.md

 - Implemented two parallelization strategies selectable via the input file.
 - Ensured compatibility without OpenMP using precompiler statements (#ifdef OPENMP).
 - Measured speedup with varying amount of threads.
+- we use domain coloring to divide the domain in partition that can be iterated without locking

 ## Task 3 - Rayleigh-Taylor instability in 3D